jenny-lll/furniture-shopping-website-/README.md

 created by Vivian(xijing liu)

-This is a simple shopping website for furniture.
+This is a simple shopping website for furniture and use the java/spring.

-the functions include: sign in, sign up,
+the functions include: Login, register, browse products, expand details, add products to cart.